 Spark Page is a website creation tool that gives users the power to add text, images, video, and links to their page.
 If your students create a transcript of their interview, this tool is a great way to share it with the world.
 Spark Pages are hosted online and your students will have a link to share when they are finished creating their page.

 The idea of capturing stories doesn’t have to be exclusive to the holiday season.
-You might have students interview community members about what their town or city was like long ago, or ask them to share their reflections or memories around a notable event in recent history.
+You might have students interview community members about what their town or city was like long ago.
+Students could also ask them to share their reflections or memories around a notable event in recent history.
 These type of first hand accounts are powerful ways to bring relevance to a topic studied in a history classroom.
-You might also find these stories are helpful for laying the foundation for diving into a new text with students or exploring a science topic related to your community.
+You might also find these stories are helpful for laying the foundation for diving into a new text.
+It could also be used with students to explore a science topic related to your community.

 If you have a special story, lesson ideas for Thanksgiving, or take part in The Great Thanksgiving Listen, share in the comments section below!